vxnuaj/vxnuaj.com/README.md

 Here, I fiddle.

 I have no clue how I built this.

+I don't know javascript.

 Should ask my technical co-founder, 4o.
-I wanna learn, but lemme stick to deep learning for now.

 [vxnuaj.com](vxnuaj.com)